stwupton/blog_posts/drafts/project-july-update-2.md

 I could laugh off my habit of procrastination as me being lazy, but deep down I know it’s a bit more complex than that.
-The number of times I had opened Blender, fiddled around with the attack animation and closed the window remaining unsatisfied with the result, left me dreading opening Blender again in the following weeks.
-Eventually, yesterday, I said to myself; “wait a minute, this is a prototype, you’re not a 3D animator and you’re dragging this on for way too long.
+The number of times I had opened Blender, fiddled around with the attack animation and closed the window remaining unsatisfied with the result, left me dreading opening it again in the following weeks.
+Eventually (yesterday), I said to myself; “wait a minute, this is a prototype, you’re not a 3D animator and you’re dragging this on for way too long.
 Stop being such a perfectionist and get the feature done!”

 The feature was complete within the hour of me saying that.
 If only I had recognised that I was putting off the work, sat down and thought through ways to overcome it, I would have posted an update much sooner.

 So if you find yourself putting off work and procrastinating, think carefully about what could be causing you to do so.
-It's probably not because you are just lazy.
-Maybe doing a certain task will change a certain aspect of your life and that makes you fearful (we are all scared of change).
+It's probably not because you are "just lazy".
+Maybe doing a certain task will change a certain aspect of your life and that scares you (we are all scared of change).
 Maybe you are a perfectionist like me and the very thought about doing the task stresses you out as you know that you will worry over the smallest details that probably don't even matter.
-Once you have the reason, you can begin to view the task in a new frame of mind and start working to resolve it.
+Once you have the reason, you can begin to see the task in a new frame of mind and start working to resolve it.

 I hope that someone who may be reading this post finds this reflection of mine helpful.